 A place to start might be to read the Senate Fusion GPS transcript and see for yourself what you think.

 [St. Joseph Sr. Christine Schenk served urban families for 18 years as a nurse midwife before co-founding FutureChurch, where she served for 23 years.
-She holds master's degrees in nursing and theology.
-This homily was first preached by Schenk in 2015.
-The video was made by Catholic Women Preach in 2016.]
+She holds master's degrees in nursing and theology.]

 Editor's note: We can send you an email alert every time Christine Schenk's column, Simply Spirit, is posted.
 Go to this page and follow directions: Email alert sign-up.